-A client had been undertaking an exercise program with an AEP.
-He didn't feel that he was experiencing any benefit after a number of sessions so decided to see another AEP.
-The second AEP made some minor changes to the exercise program.
+A client had been undertaking a program with an exercise and sports science professional.
+He didn't feel that he was experiencing any benefit after a number of sessions so decided to see someone else who made some minor changes to the program.
 As the client's condition improved, the client formed the view that original program was unsuitable and therefore complained to ESSA alleging professional negligence.